gmetrixr/docusaurus-xracademy/gmetri-xracademy/docs/03-tutorials/05_pdf_embed.md

 title: How to upload and view a PDF in a GMetri experience
 description: Made using the GMetri XR platform, this app demonstrates the compatibility of the GMetri platform with external services like chatbot.
 hide_title: true
-sidebar_label: PDF in a GMetri Experience
+sidebar_label: Embedding PDF Document
+sidebar_position: 5
 ---

 # How to add a PDF to a GMetri experience.